akshara-akkaladevi/travel_planner/README.md

 ## Instructions to contribute:
 Clone this repository and navigate into the folder.

 Checkout a new branch from main and give it a name with respect to the Linear ticket.
-The name of the branch should be self explanatory and relevant to the feature.
+The name of the branch should be self-explanatory and relevant to the feature.

 ### To push your changes:
 Create a pull request and the lead will review the code.
 Mention the ticket so there's no confusion in the feature expected.

-** Do not push code on the main branch directly.
-Always create a pull request. **
+**Note: Do not push code on the main branch directly.
+Always create a pull request.**

 ## Getting Started

-First, run the install command to install all the dependencies:
+First, run the installation command to install all the dependencies:

 ```bash
 npm install